- Patient & Visitor Information

 The Charter of South Carolina Baptist Hospital was amended to change the name of the corporation to Baptist Healthcare System of South Carolina, Inc.

 Dramatic changes in the health care industry forced many hospitals to change or be left behind.
 To remain competitive, health care systems had to become more efficient, deliver high quality health care, and increase access and choice for patients.

-To respond to these challenges, in February 1998, Baptist Healthcare Systems of South Carolina and Richland Memorial Hospital — a teaching hospital also located in Columbia, SC — formed Palmetto Health, a bold new, locally controlled alliance in Columbia, SC.
-Together, this new health care delivery system provides access to care for all people, regardless of ability to pay.
+To respond to these challenges, in February, 1998, Baptist Healthcare System of South Carolina and Richland Memorial Hospital – a teaching hospital also located in Columbia, SC – formed Palmetto Health, a bold, new, locally-controlled alliance in Columbia, SC.
+Together, this new health care delivery system provides access to care for all people in the communities it serves.

 Palmetto Health Baptist celebrated 90 years of health care excellence serving the people of the Midlands and South Carolina.